 The con artists differ from legitimate businesses in all of the above ways.
 Based on that, it would make sense for Twitter to do at least two things.

 - Suspend profiles whose primary or sole purpose is to run giveaways, and who demand engagement (especially Retweets) as a condition of entry.
-These accounts do not pass any form of reality check, and at very best they’re blatant, repetitive spam.
+The vast majority of these accounts do not pass any form of reality check, and at very best they’re blatant, repetitive spam.
 A rule against such accounts would weed out almost all of the worst actors, and cut off the viral elevator system for those starting from scratch.

 - Require in the Twitter Rules that all promoters of giveaways in which the prize has a publicly recognisable value, link to acceptably transparent terms and conditions, per giveaway.
 Money has a publicly recognisable value, and so does an iPhone.
 A video of your dog chasing a balloon does not.
 I’m not saying Twitter should monitor and moderate every single giveaway to ensure it has acceptable terms.
 I’m saying in cases where a page repeatedly runs “prize draws”, doesn’t pass a reality check, and has been reported as a problem, it can be suspended on this basis – even when it can demonstrate that giveaways are not its main purpose.